Thank you for stopping by. You are so welcome here! Be sure to grab a cup of coffee, settle in and feel at ease in this space.

 1.)
 My hair is naturally curly.
 I never blow-wave or straighten my hair and in actual fact, I don’t even own a hairdryer.

 3.)
 Generally, in life and work, you’ll come across people-oriented people and task-oriented people.
-I am not the former, which is odd, because the whole little blog is about people, sharing stories and being supportive of each other.
+I am not the former, which is odd, because I’m a psychology major and the whole little blog is about people, sharing stories and being supportive of each other.

 Then again – all that is for the greater good – thriving, well-adjust human beings and happier generations to come.